isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-live-in-carpets/index.md

 ##  How To Clean A Carpet To Get Rid Of Fleas

-If you have found yourself with some unwelcome carpet guests, there are things that you can do to rid yourself of the lodgers - [clean the carpet](https://www.wikihow. com/Get-Rid-of-Fleas-in-Carpets).
-The simplest solution is to vacuum the carpet thoroughly and don't just stick to carpets where fleas have been seen but vacuum the entire house.
+If you have found yourself with some unwelcome carpet guests, there are things that you can do to rid yourself of the lodgers - [clean the carpet](https://www.wikihow.com/Get-Rid-of-Fleas-in-Carpets).The simplest solution is to vacuum the carpet thoroughly and don't just stick to carpets where fleas have been seen but vacuum the entire house.

 - To do this, you should pay particular attention to any crevices and take extra care when vacuuming deep pile carpets to make sure that you thoroughlyremove any fleaeggs.
 It is preferable to use smaller attachments on hard to reach areas, ensuring you clean everywhere. - After vacuuming, dispose of the vacuum contents or bag to ensure that the fleas cannot escape once again.